Sidney011100/TransferSystem/README.md

 # Internal Transfer System
-This is an internal transfers application, it aims to facilitate transactions between accounts.
+This is an internal transfers application, it aims to facilitate transactions of the same currency between accounts.
 It was built with Golang and runs on postgres.

 # Prerequisites